ntngu/google-home-page/README.md

 # google-home-page
-An attempt at remaking the Google home page using HTML, CSS, and React.
+An attempt at remaking the Google home page using HTML and CSS.